-Students are encouraged to take up volunteering opportunities, and internships, offered through the Students Union and with local employers such as Youthcomm, BareFace Media, CareersFest and Royal Television Society events.
+Students are encouraged to take up volunteering opportunities, and internships, offered through the Students Union and with local employers such as COAL (digital marketing agency in Birmingham), Severn Arts, UW Careers week and Royal Television Society events.
 The students that have undertaken work project modules have participated in a wide range of areas including local radio, teaching, marketing, events management and local newspapers.